Authentication

 "userType": "Enterprise"

-Access Token Expiry and Obtaining a Fresh One
+### Access Token Expiry and Obtaining a Fresh One <a href="#access-token-expiry" id="access-token-expiry"></a>

-Access Tokens have a default One hour lifetime.
-In order to obtain a fresh accessToken you need to call the auth endpoint using the Refresh Grant.
-This will return a brand new accessToken and a refreshToken.
-Refresh Tokens have a default 6 month lifetime.
-Clients will typically store the refreshToken together with the other user metadata like login information and unique identifiers.
+Access Tokens have a default **One hour** lifetime.
+In order to obtain a fresh `accessToken` you need to call the auth endpoint using the Refresh Grant.
+This will return a brand new `accessToken` and a `refreshToken`.
+Refresh Tokens have a default **6 month** lifetime.
+Clients will typically store the `refreshToken` together with the other user metadata like login information and unique identifiers.

 Now that you’ve made your first call, read up more about the Turium Enigma APIs and how they can enhance your application or solve your business needs.